• Home

 But seriously, y’all.
 It IS C.O.L.D. here.
 This is North Carolina.
 I didn’t sign up for 16 degree (F) wind chill!!

 If you’re like me, when you get that heating bill in the mail, you cringe and wonder if they put the decimal in the wrong place.
 No one wants to spend $500 a month just to stay warm!
 Do they??
 How to save money on heating and cooling costs is a constant question in the winter.
-Let’s go through some good options (view website for more options).
-You can also contact popular HVAC services in Terrell for HVAC guidance and options.
+Let’s go through some good options.

 [Read more…]